arduino/Arduino-Science-Journal-Android/README.md

 ## Features

-* Visualize and graph data from sensors.
+📈 Visualize and graph data from sensors.
-* Connect to external sensors over BLE ([firmware code][firmware-github]).
+📲 Connect to external sensors over BLE .
-* Annotate with pictures and notes.
+📷 Annotate with pictures and notes.

 ## Building the app